|Gain traction [v.]||To increase market share.|

 |Gravy [n.]||1) Any additional benefits beyond what's expected.|

 2) A boon or windfall.

-"If we peak above the forecasted earnings, we're talking pure gravy."
+"If we peak above the earnings forecast, it's pure gravy."

 Suggested by Jonny A.

 |Grease the skids [v.]||To give advance notice to a select group before public action is taken.
 "Let's connect over breakfast and I'll grease the skids before the board votes."|

 |Greater fool theory [exp.]||The idea that there is always someone willing to pay a higher (and unreasonable) price.|

 Suggested by Scott.